domgarr/lets_hangout/README.md

 For anyone to see the hangout they have to be invited.

 ## Project Status
-  Currently in development...
+  Currently in development.
    * Properly hash username passwords
    * A sign-up page
    * Form validation
-    * Notification.
-Ex.
-When a user is added to a hangout, or when a login is incorrect This isn't a complete list.
+   * Notifiy when a user is added to a hangout, or when a login is incorrect

 ## Screenshots
-  TODO:

 ## Prerequisites
   * IDE - I used Eclipse